Almost ready!

 After handling a mercurial triple agent and surviving the riots and bombings and assassination attempts, all Duffy wants to do now is live.
 But in his final days in charge of Carrickfergus CID, a missing persons report captures his attention.
 A fifteen-year-old traveler girl has disappeared and no one seems to give a damn about it.
 Duffy begins to dig and uncovers a disturbing underground of men who seem to know her very well.
 The deeper he digs the more sinister it all gets.
 Is finding out the truth worth it if DI Duffy is going to get himself and his colleagues killed?
 Can he survive one last case before getting himself and his family out over the water?

 Adrian McKinty was born and grew up in Belfast, Northern Ireland.
 He studied philosophy at Oxford University before moving to Australia and to New York.
-He is the author of more than a dozen crime novels, including the award-winning standalone thriller The Chain, which was a New York Times and #1 international bestseller.
-McKinty’s books have been translated into over forty languages, and he has won the Edgar Award, the International Thriller Writers Award, the Ned Kelly Award (three times), the Anthony Award, the Barry Award, the Macavity Award, and the Theakston Old Peculier Crime Novel of the Year Award.
-His novel The Island was an instant New York Times bestseller and made their “Best Thrillers of 2022” list.
+He is the author of more than a dozen crime novels, including the Dagger and Edgar-award nominated debut Dead I Well May Be, the critically acclaimed Sean Duffy series, and the award-winning standalone thriller The Chain, which was a New York Times and #1 international bestseller.
+McKinty’s books have been translated into over 30 languages and he has won the Edgar Award, the International Thriller Writers Award, the Ned Kelly Award (3 times), the Anthony Award, the Barry Award, the Macavity Award, and the Theakston Old Peculier Crime Novel of the Year Award.

 Reviews